jkbsch/Neuroexplicit_Model_Final/README.md

 This repository provides the full source code of the Bachelor's Thesis "A Neuro-explicit Model For Single-channel EEG-based Sleep Staging" by Jakob Scheytt.
 The thesis was written at the Technische Universität Berlin, Faculty IV, Department of Electronic Systems of Medical Engineering

 To reproduce the results of SleePyCo, please follow the instructions on the bottom of this page.
+Keep in mind that SleePyCo is regularly updated and this version is not up to date.

 To reproduce the results achieved by the hybrid model, follow the steps below.

 1. Follow steps 1-4 of SleePyCo's instructions to set up the environment and download the Sleep-EDF dataset.
 It is sufficient to download the Sleep-EDF-2018 dataset.
 Note: if you want to use different datasets, you will need to adapt the code in all below-mentioned functions accordingly.